diewaldnicole/dsia_big_data/index.md

 ![dask](dask_pandas2.png)

 For the actual example, instead of using the dask API to the dataframe, we use the **delayed function**, since we want to parallelize a whole for loop with multiple steps.
-There is again a very straightforward explanation in the [documentation](https://docs.dask.org/en/latest/delayed.html):
+There is again a very straightforward explanation in the [documentation](https://docs.dask.org/en/latest/delayed.html) for this use case:

 > Sometimes problems don’t fit into one of the collections like dask.array or dask.dataframe.
 In these cases, users can parallelize custom algorithms using the simpler dask.delayed interface.
 This allows one to create graphs directly with a light annotation of normal python code:

 ![dask](dask_delayed.png)

-The syntax is very similar to the parallel package and can be implemented as is the snippet below:
+The syntax is very similar to the parallel package and can be implemented as shown in the snippet below:

 ```python
     results = []